-FOSCAVIR (foscarnet sodium) INJECTION, 24 mg/mL for intravenous infusion, is supplied in glass bottles as follows:
+FOSCAVIR (foscarnet sodium) INJECTION, 24 mg/mL for intravenous infusion, is supplied in 250 mL glass bottles containing 6000 mg foscarnet sodium (24 mg/mL) as follows:

-FOSCAVIR (foscarnet sodium injection) INJECTION should be stored at controlled room temperature, 15 - 30°C (59 - 86°F), and should be protected from excessive heat (above 40°C) and from freezing.
-FOSCAVIR (foscarnet sodium injection) INJECTION should be used only if the bottle and seal are intact, a vacuum is present, and the solution is clear and colorless.
+FOSCAVIR INJECTION should be used only if the bottle and seal are intact, a vacuum is present, and the solution is clear and colorless.

 Additional Foscavir Information